hyungccho/hyungccho.github.io/_posts/blog/2015-09-05-attr-and-initialize.md

 How does an `attr_reader` differ from an `attr_writer`, but more specifically... what do they do?
 I remember asking myself this question when I was introduced to classes in Ruby.
-I'll be going over their exact functions and purposes in a second, but here's a short and sweet explanation:
+I'll be going over their exact functions and purposes in a second, but here's a short explanation:

 When I make a card transaction of let's say $1 (pretty sweet, I know), the merchant needs to **first** check if I have sufficient funds in my bank account, and **second** subtract that dollar from my account and add it onto his account.